 To be self-immersed is to see an experience through your own eyes.
 It's a first-person perspective.
 Self-distancing, meantime, is a third-person perspective.
 It's like watching something as a bystander.
 For people who tend to self-distance, the study's findings suggest that after experiencing awe, personal obstacles associated with a stressful situation seem insignificant compared to the vastness of the awe-inspiring experience.
 However, those who self-immerse are more likely to see their capabilities, not their obstacles, as insignificant after awe, a perception that can make a stressor seem unmanageable.

-The findings represent an important step toward understanding how people can better cope with stressful events and how popular stress management strategies, whether appealing to the sacred or sublime, depend on the underlying processes to work.
+The findings represent an important step toward understanding how people can better cope with stressful events and how popular stress management strategies, whether appealing to the sacred or sublime, depending on the underlying processes to work.
 We experience the emotion of awe when exposed to something larger than the self.
 Awe can arise from the practices of a particular faith tradition or a grand natural vista, but it does not necessarily have to be dramatic.

 Most research on awe has focused on the benefits of the experience.
 Previous studies suggest that awe has a variety of positive effects, essentially related to feeling connected and helping others.
 A key mechanism of these benefits is the sense of "small self."
 "Creating that sense of 'small self' is to feel small relative to some awe-inspiring thing, whether it's the idea of a divinity or a natural landscape," says Seery.
 "I feel small, albeit connected to humanity."
 But to pivot from those benefits back to a performance stressor -- an activity that requires work in order to reach a goal -- is to see how that "small self" that comes from awe gets more complicated.